Ria424/developers-animatesdk-docs/Introduction/What.md

-## What’s new in the JavaScript API
+## What's new in the JavaScript API

 The following section lists new objects, methods, and properties in Animate.
 It also lists changes in Flash CC, CS6, CS5.5, and CS5.
 If you have not used the JavaScript API before, you might want to skip this section and go directly to [JavaScript API objects](../Introduction/JavaScript_API_objects.md).